submariner-io/submariner-website/src/content/operations/usage/_index.en.md

 this case offers one single Service for all the underlying Pods.

 {{% notice note %}}
-Since we need to use `<cluster-id>` in DNS query for individual pods, cluster ID must be a valid [DNS-1123 Label](https://kubernetes.io/docs/concepts/overview/working-with-objects/names/#dns-label-names)
+Since we need to use `<cluster-id>` in DNS queries for individual pods, cluster ID must be a valid [DNS-1123 Label](https://kubernetes.io/docs/concepts/overview/working-with-objects/names/#dns-label-names)
 {{% /notice %}}